ORTools4MTEX/ORTools/README.md

 ---
 ### [plotMap_bain](./src/plotMap_bain.m)
-Plot the map of child grains colored according to their Bain groups.
+This function plots an ebsd map by colorising child grains according to their Bain group ID.
+It also outputs the area fraction of each Bain group.

 - Syntax
   -  plotMap_bain(job)